Key Takeaways

 Final Thought

-For founders, the lesson is clear: build a marketplace, but monetize like a SaaS company.
+For founders, the lesson is clear: build a marketplace that connects users and service providers, but monetize it like a SaaS company.
+A diversified revenue model creates stronger margins, better retention, and more predictable long-term growth.

 FAQs